tmaone/monitorctl/README.md

-ddcctl: DDC monitor controls for the OSX command line
+monitorctl: DDC monitor controls for the OSX command line (considerably reduced fork of [ddcctl](https://github.com/kfix/ddcctl) to only work with dual monitors which are identical.
 ----
 Adjust your external monitors' built-in controls from the OSX shell:
 * brightness